In this article:

-Several studies showed that the daily intake of 4 mg capsaicin considerably improved the good cholesterol (HDL) levels while reducing the triglyceride and C-reactive protein levels in healthy subjects.
-(11)
+Several studies showed that the daily intake of 4 mg capsaicin considerably improved the good cholesterol (HDL) levels and reduced the triglyceride and C-reactive protein levels in healthy subjects.
+(12)

 Coriander, also known as Chinese parsley or cilantro, has a long history as traditional medicine.

-This spice was also found to have anti-inflammatory and antioxidant activity and may reduce vascular inflammation, which is common in the process of atherosclerosis, one of the leading causes of heart attacks.
+In one study, this spice was found to have anti-inflammatory and antioxidant activity and may reduce vascular inflammation, which is common in atherosclerosis, one of the leading causes of heart attacks.
+(13)

+Consuming 6–9 g of ground anise seeds may provide anti-inflammatory benefits.

+Add 1–2 teaspoons of ground cloves to your daily diet.

+One study found that the levels of serum triglycerides, LDL, VLDL, and blood glucose significantly reduced in dill extract-treated hamsters fed a high-cholesterol diet when compared with the control group.
 (12)

-Consuming 6–9 grams of ground anise seeds may promote its anti-inflammatory benefits.

-Add 1–2 tsp of ground cloves to your daily diet.

-One study found that the levels of serum triglycerides, LDL, VLDL, and blood glucose significantly reduced in dill extract-treated hamsters fed a high-cholesterol diet, compared to the control group.
-(11)

-Eating fresh is always best, so add 10 grams to your salad.
-Dry dill is also available as a spice, sprinkle a couple teaspoons in your cooking for flavor and health benefits.
+Eating fresh is always best, so add 10 g of dill to your salad.
+Dry dill is also available as a spice; sprinkle a couple of teaspoons in your cooking for flavor and health benefits.

 Spices and herbs are easy to incorporate into your diet – they are available, affordable, and simple to use.